-We have analysed the performance of our school's disadvantaged pupils for 2022, drawing on national assessment data and our own internal summative and formative assessments.
+We have analysed the performance of our school's disadvantaged pupils for 2023 - 2024, drawing on national assessment data and our own internal summative and formative assessments.

-To help us gauge the performance of our disadvantaged pupils we compared their results to those for disadvantaged and non-disadvantaged pupils at national and local level (though these comparisons are to be considered with caution given ongoing pandemic impacts) and to results achieved by our non-disadvantaged pupils.
+To help us gauge the performance of our disadvantaged pupils we compared their results to those for disadvantaged and non-disadvantaged pupils at national and to results achieved by our non-disadvantaged pupils.